utarwyn/SuperJukebox/README.md

 ## Key Features

- - Play any kind of music for all players
+ - Play music from all formats of NBS files
  - Jukeboxes **fully configurable with GUIs**!
  - Can display particles/holograms
  - Permissions **for each jukebox**!